 Where Does it Need to Be?

-When it comes to long distance moves, you want to take some additional time researching.
-This is where it’s important to start making connections and getting a good understanding as to where things are in your new town or city.
+When it comes to long-distance moves, you want to take some additional time researching.
+This is where it’s important to start making connections and getting a good understanding of where things are in your new town or city.
 Sometimes, your moving company may have some recommendations as to where to go.
 Or, as we will explore in our next point, they may even have units available for you to rent.

 Does Your Moving Company Offer Storage Options?